Paris18/geography-locator/README.md

 # geography-locator
-This project will receive the file with address and computes the logitude and latitude of that address and you can download the response in csv file
+This project will receive the file with address and computes the logitude and latitude of that address and you can download the response in csv file.

 ### Basic Requirements